daxz1/prodyna_avaloq/README.md

 ![Add Bookmark](/screenshots/shot_2.png)
 Book Manager, add screen.

+###### Improvements & Points of Discussions

+- If this was a production project, I would write tests and try to maintain a near 100% code coverage.
+Here is an example of a personal project that has 100% test coverage written in react/redux [MyNextRoll](https://bitbucket.org/nim_sathi/mynextroll/src/master/)
+- React vs Angular

 ###### Sources

 As this was my first time using angular, I had to use several sources, these are listed below:

 [Simple Angular app using ngrx 8+ store and effects factory methods](https://medium.com/@RupaniChirag/simple-angular-app-using-ngrx-8-store-and-effects-factory-methods-f3423b9f6d3b)

 [Angular](https://angular.io/)

 [NgRx](https://ngrx.io/docs)

-[Pipe Function in JavaScript](https://medium.com/@venomnert/pipe-function-in-javascript-8a22097a538e) [JSONPlaceholder](http://jsonplaceholder.typicode.com/)
+[Pipe Function in JavaScript](https://medium.com/@venomnert/pipe-function-in-javascript-8a22097a538e)

+[JSONPlaceholder](http://jsonplaceholder.typicode.com/)